Hydrorock Type D units can be used to buffer and drain in an environmentally friendly way.

 The ‘Amsterdam City Archives’ relieves sewer system with Hydrorock infiltration buffers

-Rijksmuseum Amsterdam opts for a local infiltration system
+The Rijksmuseum in Amsterdam chooses for local infiltration system

 Living on an estate in harmony with nature

-Rainwater infiltration in public green area of Xiamen, Haicang District China
+Rainwater infiltration Xiamen public green area, Haicang District China

-Dry feet for students on the campus of the Electric Power University in Beijing
+Dry feet for students at the campus of the Electric Power University in Beijing

 +31 (0)10 30 20 000